alexeyinkin/eb-1a/2-petition/README.md

 to both of the products we made for them, so I attached that screenshot as well.

-Note that I started each of the texts on my critical roles with *'Context'* section.
+Note that I started each of the texts on my critical roles with the *'Context'* section.
 This is because I find the descriptions for this criterion hard to follow otherwise.

 #### 8. Role — Akvelon